 On May 22nd, 1901, he married Monica Hinde in Wagon Mound, New Mexico.
-Mrs. Northwood was born in 1877 in England.
-She had two sisters, Beatrice and Gertrude.
-In 1915, Dr. and Mrs. Northwood moved back to Chatham to work and resided in the family home where he was raised at 11 Victoria Avenue.
+Mrs. Northwood was born in England in 1877.
+She had two sisters; Beatrice and Gertrude.
+Dr. Northwood belonged to the Masons.

 After the death of Dr. Thomas McRitchie in 1932, Dr. Northwood was appointed as the Medical Officer of Health for Chatham.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Northwood listed his office location as 11 Victoria Ave., the same address as his residence.
-Dr. Northwood was especially concerned with the less fortunate.
+Dr. Northwood was especially concerned about the less fortunate.
 Dr. Northwood was a life member of the Kent Club and a 32nd degree Mason.
-He was also a Canadian Club member and worshiped at the Holy Trinity Anglican Church.
+He was also a Canadian Club member and he worshipped at the Holy Trinity Anglican Church.